 An Excel table listing key regions recovered jointly by both SOM/HMM and CSS approaches is available as part of the supplementary information in Jones et al. 2012b.
 These 81 regions can be viewed in bed format by turning on the track "CSS-FDR-0.02_HMM-TreeA_Intersect" in the Jones et al Track Group at the bottom of the page.
 You can also do your own custom searches and downloads of SOM/HMM and CSS data using the "Tables" function in the sticklebrowser.
 Click on Tables in the blue banner at the top of the sticklebrowser window.
 In the new Table Browser window that opens up, select group: "Jones et al" and set track: to any of the particular SOM/HMM tree types or CSS analysis you want to look at in greater detail.
 You can intersect these tracks with any other tracks in the browser, get summary statistics for your search, and download data in a variety of other formats by choosing the appropriate buttons at the bottom of the Table Browser.

 Genome sequencing projects are jigsaw puzzles with millions of pieces.
 The primary sequence data are short sequence reads made up of strings of A, C, G, and Ts.
 Many of these sequences overlap with each other, and can be aligned to produce longer continuous strings of sequence, called "contigs".
 Adjacent "contigs" can be bridged into larger "scaffolds", based on bridging clones whose ends sequences map to different contigs.
 Finally, the larger "scaffolds" can be roughly positioned on chromosomes by following the inheritance pattern of genetic sequences in families.
 The high quality stickleback reference assembly has contig and scaffold sizes that are five to ten fold higher than other published fish genomes (Jones et al. 2012b).
 However, the process of connecting, lining up, and ordering all pieces is still incomplete.
 Most of the large sequence scaffolds have been tied to previously mapped chromosome linkage groups.
-However many of the smaller scaffolds do not yet contain a mapped genetic marker.
+In some of these cases, there was only a single informative genetic marker within a scaffold, or no recombination between internal markers within the scaffold in the small genetic mapping cross used.
+In these cases, the scaffold has been correctly assigned to a particular linkage group, but the orientation of the scaffold within that linkage group was arbitrary and may be changed by further mapping.
+In addition, many of the smaller scaffolds in the genome assembly did not contain any mapped genetic markers.
 These scaffolds have been concatenated together into an artificial "Unmapped" chromosome, so that they can still be searched and analyzed in the browser.
-As sequence and mapping information continues to grow in the future, more and more Unmapped scaffolds will be linked to sequences on other chromosomes, and the large scale order and orientation of all scaffolds will continue to improve.
+As sequence and mapping information continues to grow in the future, more and more Unmapped scaffolds will be linked to sequences on other chromosomes and the large scale order and orientation of all scaffolds will continue to improve.

 Yes!!
 Sequence reads in highly repetitive regions are difficult to align and assemble.
 For example, the Pitx1 gene maps near a chromosome end, and the reads in this highly repetitive sub-telomeric region failed to incorporate with the rest of the stickleback assembly (Chan et al. 2010).
 We think that this problem affects a relatively small number of genes, since more than 97% of cloned RNAs from stickleback tissues (ESTs), DO have corresponding genes in the reference assembly.
 If you don't find a stickleback ortholog of your favorite gene in the reference assembly, you can try searching against raw reads in the trace archives as well, setting the database to "Gasterosteus aculeatus-WGS".